West Alexander to East Exchange Corridor

 - In November 2011, City of Winnipeg Council approved the Transportation Master Plan (TMP).
 A key goal of the TMP is to expand the range of travel options that are available to residents, workers, and visitors, as well as to ensure that people are not dependent on one single mode of transportation.
 The TMP also calls for the development of the Pedestrian and Cycling Strategies.

 In 2015, City Council approved the Winnipeg Pedestrian and Cycling Strategies, which provide a long-range policy framework for active modes of transportation for the next 20 years.

 In September 2015, the City of Winnipeg initiated a public engagement process to receive input on the Downtown Bike Lane System and the West Alexander Pedestrian and Cycling Corridor.
 Feedback received during this process has been incorporated into preferred design options, which include a two-way protected bike lane on Garry Street through the Downtown Bike Lane System and Street Improvements project and a two-way protected bike lane on McDermot Avenue between Arlington Street and Furby Street through the West Alexander Pedestrian and Cycling Corridor project.
 These projects are being built over the next couple of years.
 For more information on these projects please see the Downtown Bike Lane System and Street Improvements web page and the West Alexander Pedestrian and Cycling Corridor web page.

 Given the length of these streets and the magnitude of costs for permanent implementation the protected bike lanes will be built using adjustable bike lane curbs.
-This adjustable infrastructure would allow for on-going monitoring and public feedback of protected bike lanes that would inform the design of the permanent infrastructure to be constructed at the time of the future street renewal.
+This adjustable infrastructure will allow for on-going monitoring and public feedback of protected bike lanes that will inform the design of the permanent infrastructure to be constructed at the time of the future street renewal.
 If you would like to provide feedback on the use of adjustable curbs in Winnipeg, please contact email@example.com or 311.

 |Phase 1 - Popup Invite||2017-02-01||Community Letter|